rust-lang/rust/text/0000-inline-semantic.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

-* Redirection pass should run after monomorphization, not before.
+* If we want to support adding `#[blame_caller]` to trait methods, the redirection pass/query/whatever should be placed after monomorphization, not before.
+Currently the RFC simply prohibit applying `#[blame_caller]` to trait methods as a future-proofing measure.

 * Diverging functions should be supported.